-If the start of 2017 has already been a blur and you've not had a chance to plan for the year ahead, it's time to take a moment.
+If 2019 has already been a blur and you've not had a chance to plan for the year ahead, it's time to take a moment.
 After all, if you fail to plan then you plan to fail.
 So, read on and discover what you need to do to have your best sales year yet!

-Make sure you're clear on what makes you different from your competitors.
-Talk to some of your clients and find out why they chose to work with you - and what would make them switch and use someone else too.
-This sort of knowledge will make you more competitive.
-Just saying "I get the best people" won't be enough this year.
-You need to show what you do with relevant examples.
+And finally, make sure you're clear on what makes you different from your competitors.
+Talk to some of your clients and find out why they chose to work with you (and what would make them switch and use someone else too!).

 To improve, you first need to want to get better.
 Once you've committed to this and developed a personal development plan for the year ahead, sit down and discuss your goals with your manager.
 How do these goals tie into your agency's sales strategy?
 How can your manager work with you to make sure you achieve them, alongside achieving your agency's goals?
 It should be a collaborative approach and one that helps you to develop as a recruiter, whilst hitting your agency's targets too.

 Download the eBook below to begin planning out your personal recruitment goals for the year ahead!Designed by Freepik Designed by Freepik